Cart abandonment is a significant challenge for online retailers. A Baymard Institute study reports that 68.8 percent is the average abandonment rate.

 Customers value their time.
 Sometimes they’re shopping during lunch breaks or while cooking for their kids.
 Therefore, it’s imperative that eCommerce stores streamline the checkout experience.

-Nearly 35% of buyers leave their shopping carts because a brand required that they create an account.
+Nearly 35 percent of buyers leave their shopping carts because a brand required that they create an account.
 From the consumer’s perspective, it takes a lot of time to complete a registration form.

 Plus, because most retailers require an account, the customer dreads the thought of remembering another password.